mmukul/DevOpsTrainingCourse/DevOpsTraining/Foundation_Training/README.md

 - Continuous Deployment on Docker using Jenkins
 - Practical Demo

+### Introduction to Kubernetes
+- Basics of Kubernetes container orchestration
+- Differences between Docker Swarm and Kubernetes
+- Kubernetes Architecture
+- Installing Kubernetes using Kubeadm
+- Creating Pods and Deployments using YAML
+- Selectors & Labels in Kubernetes
+- Using ReplicaSets & Rolling Updates
+- Scheduling the applications on the container
+- Services in Kubernetes

 ### Configuration Management with Ansible
+- Overview of Configuration Management
-- Introduction and Installation of Ansible
+- Introduction to Ansible
+- Ansible Architecture
+- Ansible Components
+- Installation & Configuration
-- Writing Playbooks with YAML file
+- Writing Ansible Playbooks
-- Executing Ad-hoc command
+- Working with Ansible variables
+- Working with Ansible Modules
 - Practical Demo
 - Practice Assignment